avasant21/terraform-practice/README.md

         $ terraform plan -var-file="vars.tfvars"

 4. Terraform Deployment</br>
-    Deploy the stack using the below apply command.</br>
+    Deploy the stack using the below apply command.
+Confirmation to be provided when prompted</br>

         $ terraform apply -var-file="vars.tfvars"